pkdone/mongo-mangler/README.md

 ### Masking Library

 The _[mask_payments](examples/pipeline_example_mask_payments.js)_ example pipeline provided in this project shows an example of how to transform the fictitious bank account records using the supplied _mask_ library.
-Below is the list of _masking_ functions provided for use in your custom pipelines, with descriptions for each:
+Below is the list of _masking_ functions the library provides for use in your custom pipelines, with descriptions for each:

 ```javascript
 // Replace the first specified number of characters in a field's value with 'x's